DSIP-FBK/DSIPTS/bash_examples/README.md

 # Usage of DSIPTS
-This repo collect some examples related to the use of [dsipts] (https://gitlab.fbk.eu/dsip/dsip_dlresearch/timeseries).
-Using this repo you can train some DL models for timeseries forecasting using public datasets like [Monarch](https://forecastingdata.org/) or (six_dataset)[https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy] used for benchmarking timeseries models.
+This repo collect some examples related to the use of [dsipts](https://gitlab.fbk.eu/dsip/dsip_dlresearch/timeseries).
+Using this repo you can train some DL models for timeseries forecasting using public datasets like [Monash](https://forecastingdata.org/) or [six_dataset](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) used for benchmarking timeseries models.
+It is possible to use also the Venice dataset described [here](https://arxiv.org/abs/2304.04553).

 Here we report a complete approach using [Hydra](https://hydra.cc/) that allows to better manage multiple experiments.